 Academic unit and disciplinary area reviews

 Quality and standards of the courses taught at the University is the responsibility of all academic staff.
 Academic staff are expected to have or to develop the skills of effective and excellent teachers.
 The quality of teaching is assured in part through the Academic Performance Review process.
-The University provides training and professional development opportunities through the Centre for Learning and Research in Higher Education (CLeaR).
+The University provides training and professional development opportunities through its Organisational Development unit and Ranga Auaha Ako/Learning Design Service.

 Activities, mechanisms and areas that support quality assurance include: